 Up-gradation Of The Karakoram Highway:

 The decision to up-grade of KKH was taken during President Musharraf’s visit to China in February 2006, when Pakistan.
 President Musharraf said, “This road, when up-graded will provide the shortest route to the sea for products manufactured in China.
 The same road can serve to provide overland route for trade between China and India, thus linking two of the largest markets in Asia” we are talking of Pakistan-China inter-connectivity in terms of energy and trade, improvement in highways, development of railway link and gas and oil pipeline linkages and even fibre-optic connectivity along the highway under one project”.
 Pakistan is also constructing a network of highways and railways with the country.
-To facilitate a North-South Trans Energy Corridor (TEC) Karachi has been linked with Gwadar through a coastal highway, and plains are underway to link it to Iran as well.
+To facilitate a North-South Trans Energy Corridor (TEC) Karachi has been linked with Gwadar through a coastal highway, and plains are underway to link it to IRI as well.
 Another major 950 km long highway, connecting Gwadar to Turbat, Khuzdar and Ratodero, will be completed in the next 30 month.

 Construction of Railways: